animatedmax/spring-data-geode/src/main/markdown/reference/cq-container.md

 <div class="paragraph">

-The `ContinuousQueryListenerAdapter` class is the final component in {sdg-name} CQ support.
+The `ContinuousQueryListenerAdapter` class is the final component in Spring Data for GemFire CQ support.
 In a nutshell, class allows you to expose almost **any** implementing class as an EDP with minimal constraints.
 `ContinuousQueryListenerAdapter` implements the
-`ContinuousQueryListener` interface, a simple listener interface similar to {data-store-name}'s {x-data-store-javadoc}/org/apache/geode/cache/query/CqListener.html\[CqListener\].
+`ContinuousQueryListener` interface, a simple listener interface similar to GemFire's {x-data-store-javadoc}/org/apache/geode/cache/query/CqListener.html\[CqListener\].

 </div>